-For businesses that want to count direct, indirect, and induced jobs toward employment creation, the first step is to find a regional center to sponsor the project.
-For businesses planning to meet the EB-5 Program’s employment creation requirements through direct jobs only, a business needs a compliant business plan, a TEA designation letter (if applicable), securities documents (e.g., private placement memorandum, corporate governance documents, etc.), and finally the necessary number of investors.
-Securities documents should be prepared by qualified securities counsel, and finding investors may require the assistance of an agent or consultant.
+The first step for EB-5 project developers who want to count direct, indirect, and induced jobs is to find a regional center to sponsor the project.
+Businesses planning to meet the EB-5 program’s employment creation requirements through only direct jobs need a compliant business plan, targeted employment area (TEA) designation (if applicable), securities documents (e.g., a private placement memorandum, corporate governance documents, etc.), and the necessary number of investors.
+Qualified securities counsel should prepare the securities documents.
 Any business seeking EB-5 capital should retain an immigration attorney with EB-5 experience to help navigate the complicated requirements of the program.